aregtech/areg-sdk/docs/wiki/07a-troubleshooting-wsl-update.md

    changed so that ``NEW_IP`` is replaced with the IP address found above.

 3. Windows sees the WSL network as being an external network, so the IP address for any services running as a router or server must be set to an IP address which can accept connections from your LAN, such as ``0.0.0.0``.
-For example, to configure instances of ``mcrouter`` and ``logcollector`` running on Windows to accept connections from services on WSL, the Windows configuration files for these services should have the lines
+For example, to configure instances of ``mcrouter`` and ``logcollector`` running on Windows to accept connections from services on WSL, the Windows copy of ``areg.init`` for these services should have the lines
    ```plaintext
       router::*::address::tcpip = 0.0.0.0
    ```